Double Queensland's Protected Areas

 More well-managed national parks will enable new tourism developments and opportunities to be built close to national parks, to showcase Queensland’s spectacular heritage.

-As Queenslanders, we treasure our national parks and with the leadership and consent of First Nations people, call on the Queensland Government to build a bigger and better system of parks and protected areas across the state by:
+2) Sign the National Parks for Life petition to show your support for the expansion of national parks and protected areas in Queensland.
+The petition asks the Queensland state government to build a bigger and better system of parks and protected areas across the state by:

 - Maintaining the commitment to double the size of Queensland’s protected area system.